GinoongFlores/100-days-of-code/log.md

 **Thoughts**: I just reminisce the things I learned before in CSS that is why is it easy for me to answer some tasks in course.

+### Day 41: Feb 25, 2021 | Thursday

+**Today's Progress**: 35/44 of Basic CSS course at freecodecamp.org

+**Thoughts**: Today, the most thing I learned along this course is the mixing of the colors in CSS and manipulating them using the hexadecimal values and RGB values.